 What is a Durable Power of Attorney?

-A durable power of attorney is a document through which you to appoint another person (or two people) – your “attorney-in-fact” – to step in and manage your financial and legal affairs if and when you ever become incapacitated.
+A durable power of attorney is a document through which you appoint another person (or two people) – to be your “attorney-in-fact” – to step in and manage your financial and legal affairs if and when you ever become incapacitated.
 For many of us, the durable power of attorney is the most important estate planning instrument – even more important than a will.
 What happens if there is no durable power of attorney?
 Without it, family members may well have difficulty paying bills, accessing accounts, and dealing with business interests.
 They may not be able to pay for the medical care you need, to maintain your house, or to care for your loved ones.

 As a result, absent this relatively simple document, family members often have to go to court to appoint a conservator or guardian to manage the incapacitated person’s affairs.
 That court process takes time, costs money, and the judge may not choose the person you would prefer to serve in this role.
 In addition, once a guardianship or conservatorship is in place, the representative may have to seek court permission to take planning steps that she could implement immediately under a simple durable power of attorney.

 One of my cases illustrates how much easier this process can be if a durable power of attorney is in place.

 My client, a successful accountant, unfortunately became somewhat demented due, apparently, to longtime excessive drinking.
 He had an ongoing business that he could no longer manage which involved many complicated matters, including a dispute with a key employee and concerns by his major client about the confidentiality of its records.